dotnet/csharplang/proposals/extending-partial-methods.md

 be able to declare `partial` constructors, operators, etc ...

 **Resolution**
-The idea is sound but at this point we're trying to avoid feature creep here.
+The idea is sound but at this point in the C# 9 schedule we're trying to avoid unnecessary feature creep.
 Want to solve the immediate problem of expanding the feature to work with modern source generators.

-Will consider expanding to other members if we receive significant feedback about it from customers
+Extending `partial` to support other members will be considered for the C# 10 release.
+Seems likely that we will consider this extension.

 ### Use abstract instead of partial
 The crux of this proposal is essentially ensuring that a declaration has a